null4bl3/socket-to-me/README.md

 Often i found myself needing to share system logs or other investigative information from a machine i was working on to my own work station.
 To avoid installing applications on a client or production device or even logging into services to share information, i scrambled this easy to run project / docker image that basically runs a socket.io chat modified to allow sharing textual data between devices running from one device, and allowing other devices on the same LAN to access the same socket.io instance, providing the firewall allows for access.

-Please note that this project is intended to run on a LAN network and offers no authentication or even persistence.
+Please note that this project is intended to run on a LAN network and offers no authentication or even persistence between server restarts.
-It is however the fastest and easiest way for me to share text and information between two or more machines.
+It is however the fastest and easiest way for me to share text and information between two or more machines without intalling any applications or signing in to any services.

 ## INSTALLATION AND USAGE